Message from the Chairman

 Furthermore, DBJ functions as an emergency supplier of capital for responses to natural disasters and other crises.
 In times of international financial turmoil, and following the Great East Japan Earthquake, the Kumamoto earthquakes, and other events calling for rapid influxes of capital, DBJ has been there to provide relief.

 In order to continue playing this unique role, DBJ must have robust corporate governance, ensure transparency in management, and consider the opinions of outside experts.
-To promote this aim, we have created the Operations Audit Committee, the Compensation Committee, and the Personnel Evaluation Committee as advisory bodies to the Board of Directors.
+To realize this aim, we have created the Operations Audit Committee, the Compensation Committee, and the Personnel Evaluation Committee as advisory bodies to the Board of Directors.
 Listening to the views of our stakeholders is imperative to strengthening this framework.

-Realization of a Value Creation Process That Balances Economic and Social Value
+A Value Creation Process That Balances Economic and Social Value

 - Sustainability News